BRIDEBOOK

 Simplified

-— the onboarding flow to reduce friction and early drop-off
+the onboarding flow to reduce friction and early drop-off.

 Contributed

-— to a visual refresh, supporting the evolving rebrand
+to the evolving rebrand through UI exploration.

 Designed

-— personalised, relevant entry points into the supplier marketplace
+personalised entry points into the supplier marketplace.

 UX audits